viash-io/website/README.md

 quarto preview
 ```

-You'll probably need some R and Python prerequisite for the command above to work.
+You'll need some R and Python prerequisites for the command above to work.

 ## Updating